dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/skill.md

 <img src="/static/snapshots/tutorial/more_cursor.gif" />

-### Expand the constituency
+### Expand the selection

 `=` is the default key position of `+`, so `Ctrl+=` is actually pressing the `Ctrl` key and the `+` sign together.

-In HBuilderX, you can intelligently judge the selection area, continue to expand the selection area, and quickly select the selection area you need without the mouse.
+HBuilderX can decide selection area, continue to expand the area without the mouse.

 <img src="/static/snapshots/tutorial/selection_expand.gif" />